-Nonresidential building construction and renovation activity, as reported by the Federal Government, has declined over the three year period of 2001 to 2003 in response to the broader US recession as well as uncertainty relating to international events.
-This has been a more extended period of contraction than the sector has experienced in other recent recessions, with particularly steep declines in the commercial and industrial portions of the industry.
-As a result, like most nonresidential HVAC service providers, we have experienced decreasing volume, prices, and therefore gross profits during this period.
-We have responded to these market challenges by pursuing work in sectors less affected by this downturn, such as government, educational, and health care facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
+Nonresidential building construction and renovation activity, as reported by the Federal Government, declined over the three year period of 2001 to 2003 in response to the broader US recession as well as uncertainty relating to international events.
+This was a more extended period of contraction than the sector has experienced in other recent recessions, with particularly steep declines in the commercial and industrial portions of the industry.
+As a result, like most nonresidential HVAC service providers, we experienced decreasing volume, prices, and therefore gross profits during this period.
+We responded to these market challenges by pursuing work in sectors less affected by this downturn, such as government, educational, and health care facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
 These initiatives include our regional and national multi-location service efforts, our energy efficiency capabilities, and collaboration among our operating units to seek joint project opportunities.
-As a result of these responses, the decreases we have seen in revenues over the last three years have been less than the overall decline in activity experienced by the broader nonresidential sector.
+As a result of these responses, the decreases we saw in revenues over the last three years have been less than the overall decline in activity experienced by the broader nonresidential sector.
 We also responded to declining gross profits over recent years by reducing our selling, general, and administrative expenses, and our indirect project and service overhead costs.
 We believe our efforts in these areas have partially offset the decline in our profitability over this period.
-We began to see improvement in both industry activity as well as our own results in late 2003 and in the first quarter of 2004, as discussed further under "Results of Operations" below.
+We began to see improvement in both industry activity as well as our own results in late 2003 and in the first half of 2004, as discussed further under "Results of Operations" below.

 In addition to addressing revenues and costs more broadly, we also evaluate our operations on a by-unit and by-market basis.
 A number of our units have experienced significantly lower results at various points over the last three years, including ten units that incurred operating losses in 2003.
 While the difficult market conditions over this period of time certainly influenced the performance of these units, we also experienced operational execution shortfalls that contributed to lower results.
 The majority of such underperforming operations have been closed, sold, merged with stronger operations, or reduced in size or operating scope.
 We also replaced management at most ongoing operations in this group.
-We currently have 43 operating units.
+Our efforts in this area continued in the quarter just ended, as we took further steps to consolidate operations and reduce costs at our Northern California and Salt Lake City units, both of which have been underperforming operations for some time.
+We believe these operations are now at or near breakeven levels and should produce profits over upcoming quarters, although there can be no assurance that we will achieve this outcome.
+We currently have 44 operating units.
 While it would be unusual in a group of this size to have no underperforming units even in better market conditions, we expect to have fewer units with significantly decreased operating results or losses in 2004 than we had in 2003.
-During the first quarter of 2004 we had four units that experienced operating losses which, for three of the units, were nominal.
-These units generally improved their results toward the end of the quarter.
+During the first nine months of 2004 we have experienced operating losses at four units, and those losses in the aggregate have been significantly less than the losses we incurred in 2003.